EMAP MS – CHEM PhD Dual Degree Program

 Admissions and Enrollment

 Students who are interested in pursuing ECDD shall apply to, be admitted by and matriculated first in the MS-EMAP.
-To continue in the ECDD, students shall apply to and be admitted to the CHEM PhD program by the end of the 2nd semester of MS-EMAP by following the normal CHEM PhD application/admission procedure, co-matriculated in the MS-EMAP and CHEM PhD program in their 3rd and 4th semesters if being admitted to CHEM PhD, and matriculated only in the CHEM PhD program thereafter.
+To continue in the ECDD, students shall apply to and be admitted to the CHEM PhD program by the end of the 2nd semester of MS-EMAP by following the normal CHEM PhD application/admission procedure but with a different deadline (March 15), co-matriculated in the MS-EMAP and CHEM PhD program in their 3rd and 4th semesters if being admitted to CHEM PhD, and matriculated only in the CHEM PhD program thereafter.

 The following are the curriculum requirements for students who follow the ECDD.